blackberry-garance/flowershow-app/notes/blog-platform-research.md

 - **Missing Graph view:** If the interactive graph of Obsidian is important to you, Flowershow currently does not provide a graph visualization of your notes on the site (unlike Obsidian Publish or Markbase).
 It focuses on content and navigation over visual graphs.
 - **Learning curve for advanced customization:** While powerful, using features like custom React components or deeply altering the theme will require technical knowledge.
 The out-of-box style is nice but might not please everyone (though you can change it with CSS).

+**When to choose:**

+Flowershow is an excellent choice if you want a **full-featured blog or knowledge site** and don’t mind a bit of initial configuration.
+It shines for users who desire Obsidian’s benefits and traditional blogging features like newsletters, comments, and structured indexes.
+If you have some comfort with tools like GitHub (or are willing to follow step-by-step instructions to set it up), you’ll be rewarded with a very powerful platform at minimal cost.
+Flowershow is ideal for content creators or small businesses using Obsidian: for example, a personal blog, a documentation site for a project, or an academic digital garden that needs search and taxonomy.
+Less tech-savvy users can use it too – the interface guides you – but it’s best if you’re not completely allergic to using an extra service (GitHub) during setup.
+Choose Flowershow if you value extensive Markdown support and blog features and are looking for a cost-effective, community-driven solution.

 ### Ghost(Pro) + Obsidian plugin